 The next step is to prepare our sauce, so the flavours can have some time in the fridge to meld together.

-In a small bowl, combine ½ cup mayonnaise with 1 tablespoon of juice from a jar of gherkins.
+In a small bowl, combine 1/2 cup mayonnaise with 1 tbsp of juice from a jar of gherkins.

-Then add ½ teaspoon apple cider vinegar together with 1 teaspoon garlic powder, ½ teaspoon salt and ¼ teaspoon white pepper.
+Then add 1/2 tsp apple cider vinegar together with 1 tsp garlic powder, 1/2 tsp salt and 1/4 tsp white pepper.

 Whisk until well combined, and place in the fridge uncovered until required.